raspberrypilearning/find-the-bug/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-You will choose a backdrop to make a second level for your game and make the bug hard to find.
+You will choose a backdrop to make a second level for your game, and make the bug hard to find.
 </div>
 <div>
 ![A street scene with a hidden bug.](images/second-level.png){:width="300px"}